leo1357904/RESTful-API-beerRecipes/README.md

  1. Install Node.js.
 Install MongoDB.
  2. Make "data\mydb" directory under "D:\mongoDB" -> "D:\MongoDB\data\mydb"
  3. Enter the where you install your MongoDB "D:\MongoDB\Server\3.6\bin"
- 4. Import the beer recipes CSV file "mongoimport --db mydb --collection BeerRecipes --file recipeData.csv"
+ 4. Import the beer recipes CSV file "mongoimport --db mydb --collection beerRecipes --file recipeData.csv"
  5. Create a directory which you want to put in the api. -> "D:\restfulApi"
  6. Under that directory, command as "npm init".
 This will make you a file "package.json".Replace it with mine.
  7. Command as "npm install --save-dev nodemon", "npm install express --save", and "npm install mongoose --save".